nikhilkumar50/SystemMonitor/README.md

 Features

-Real-time Monitoring: CPMS provides real-time monitoring of CPU processes, allowing you to stay updated on system performance.
+Real-time Monitoring: It provides real-time monitoring of CPU processes, allowing you to stay updated on system performance.
 Anomaly Detection: Detect anomalies in CPU processes promptly and take necessary actions to maintain system stability.
 Dashboard Interface: Access all functionalities through a user-friendly dashboard interface for seamless navigation and control.